My First Time

 No, no — not like that.
 My buddies handed me a fly rod and pointed toward a small creek running cold and clear through the southern Rockies.

-At some point — more by luck than skill — a trout rose to the fly.
-I remember the sudden weight, the confusion, and my friends offering advice that was both urgent and mostly useless.
-Somehow, I landed it — a small wild fish, perfect and entirely unimpressed.
+At some point, more by luck than skill, a trout rose to the fly.
+I remember the sudden weight, the confusion, and my friends offering advice that was both urgent and quite useless.
+Somehow I landed it — a wild trout.

 That was my first time.